San Diego Firearms Law Enforcement Pick Up Service

 • Firearms that need to be transferred, stored, sold, or shipped through a licensed FFL

-• Customers who do not want to personally pick up the firearm, when agency policy allows FFL release
+• Customers who'd rather not personally pick up the firearm, when agency policy allows FFL release

 • Firearms that may need California compliance review before possession or transfer

-2. Gather your case number, incident number, property receipt, and firearm details such as make, model, caliber, and serial number if available.
+Gather your documentationHave your case number, incident number, property receipt, and firearm details (make, model, caliber, and serial number, if available) ready.

-3. Sign The Department release form, granting WBT permission to retrieve the firearm on your behalf
+Sign the agency's release formThis authorizes WBT to retrieve the firearm on your behalf.

-Return the firearm to you following the standard DROS proceess.
+• Return the firearm to you through the standard DROS process.

-Transfer the firearm to your designated person via the DROS process.
+• Transfer the firearm to a person you designate, through the DROS process.

-Send the firearm to another FFL for transfer to another person who may live outside the San Diego area.
+• Ship the firearm to another FFL for transfer to someone who lives outside the San Diego area.

-WBT Guns has been helping California gun owners navigate California firearm compliance since 2012.
-We understand how frustrating it can be when your firearm is stuck at a police department, sheriff station, or evidence room and no one clearly explains the next step.
+WBT Guns has helped California gun owners navigate firearm compliance since 2012.
+We understand how frustrating it is when your firearm is stuck at a police department, sheriff station, or evidence room and no one clearly explains the next step.

 Local San Diego FFL

-We are based in San Diego County and understand the needs of local firearm owners dealing with police departments, sheriff stations, and evidence units.
+We're based in San Diego County and understand the needs of local owners dealing with police departments, sheriff stations, and evidence units.

 California Compliance Experience

-If the firearm needs compliance review before transfer, sale, shipment, or possession, our team can help determine the next practical step.
+If a firearm needs compliance review before transfer, sale, shipment, or possession, our team can help determine the next practical step.

-WBT Guns can help customers dealing with police and sheriff departments including San Diego County Sherriff and Police Departments including San Diego, La Mesa, El Cajon, Chula Vista, National City, Coronado, Oceanside, Carlsbad & Escondido.
+WBT Guns can help customers dealing with the San Diego County Sheriff and police departments including San Diego, La Mesa, El Cajon, Chula Vista, National City, Coronado, Oceanside, Carlsbad, and Escondido.

 Each agency has its own property/evidence procedures, appointment requirements, and release policies.
-Before requesting pickup, contact the agency holding the firearm and confirm that the firearm is eligible for release and whether they will release it to a licensed firearms dealer.
+Before requesting pickup, contact the agency holding the firearm to confirm that it's eligible for release and whether they'll release it to a licensed firearms dealer.

 • Your full name and contact information